 Watch the full video

-This Geography scheme of work video introduces pupils to the environmental impact of plastic and encourages thoughtful, responsible choices when using materials.
-It explains how plastic is made, what makes it useful, and why its long-lasting nature presents serious challenges for the planet.
+In this Geography video, pupils are introduced to the environmental impact of plastic and encouraged to make thoughtful, responsible choices when using materials.
+The video explains how plastic is made, why it is useful and how its long-lasting nature presents challenges for the planet.

-Pupils follow the story of plastic from production to disposal, learning about single-use items, pollution, and the importance of reducing, reusing and recycling.
-The video uses real-world examples to highlight how plastic affects wildlife, oceans and future generations — sparking discussion and reflection.
+Pupils follow the journey of plastic from production to disposal, exploring single-use items, pollution, and the importance of reducing, reusing and recycling.
+Real-world examples illustrate the effects of plastic on wildlife, oceans and future generations, sparking discussion and reflection.

-The video sets the scene for sustainable design projects by encouraging pupils to think critically about the materials they choose and the impact their products can have.
-It supports learning across DT, science and PSHE, with strong cross-curricular links.
+The video also sets the scene for sustainable design projects, supporting pupils to consider material choices and the environmental impact of their creations.
+It links learning across DT, science and PSHE.

-This video is part of Kapow Primary’s Sustainability Collection resources, equipping pupils with the knowledge and awareness they need to design for a better future.
+This video is part of Kapow Primary’s Sustainability collection, equipping pupils to design for a better future.

 See more of our Year 3 Geography scheme of work.